 The fourth mistake is confusing benchmark competence with permission readiness.
 An agent that can complete a benchmark or use a browser impressively is not automatically ready for unreviewed access to production systems.
 Capability benchmarks tell you what the model can sometimes do.
 Security architecture has to assume variance, ambiguity, and attacker pressure.
 Those are different questions.

+Yes, but only because most agents now have real permissions behind them.
+Indirect prompt injection is where it usually happens.
+The agent reads something it trusts, a document, a webpage, or a ticket, and that content carries hidden instructions.
+The agent follows them.
 A read-only agent getting injected is annoying.
 An agent that can write to your database, access memory across sessions, or send emails on your behalf getting injected is a security incident.
 The injection itself is not the problem.
 The permissions are.

 No. They should avoid giving broad autonomy to weakly bounded systems.
 Narrow agents with scoped permissions, deterministic action controls, runtime monitoring, and human review for consequential actions can be useful today.
 What fails is the idea that one general agent should have standing access to many systems with minimal supervision.